 - Some people simply do not excrete uric acid sufficiently whether due to poor kidney function or otherwise.
 This accounts for almost 90% of cases with high uric acid levels.

-Although one associates high uric acid with gout, many of these individuals remain symptom-free for many years, whilst this acid is causing the destruction of our joint tissues.
-It is also a high risk for cardiovascular disease and kidney disease, since any acid in the body can be destructive, with the exception of hydrochloric acid which is produced by the stomach and is protected by the cells lining the stomach.
+Although one associate’s high uric acid with gout, many of these individuals remain symptom-free for many years whilst this acid continues to cause destruction of the joint tissues and increases the risk for cardiovascular disease and kidney disease too since any acid in the body can be destructive.

 Treatment for high uric acid